ucsdcses/server/README.md

 the views.
 Navigate to `http://localhost:2999/`.
 The app will automatically reload if you change any of the source files.

+### .env Setup
-> *Note:* You will need a .env file in the root directory of this project for some of the features to work properly (fetching Facebook events).
+You will need a .env file in the root directory of this project for some of the features to work properly (fetching Facebook events).
 The site should run fine without it, but in case you were wondering, an example is included at the bottom of this section.
 To get the accessToken and appSecret you will need to mail mbland@ucsd.edu, as they require special permissions to the CSES facebook page.

 ```javascript
 accessToken='ACCESS_TOKEN'